wp-plugins/bible-embed/readme.txt

 = 0.0.3 =

-Speed up pageload by restricting API calls only on single pages and posts.
+Speed up pageload by restricting API calls to only single pages and posts, it will just display the passage reference on archove pages.

 = 0.0.2 =